Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

     gid: 1000
   ```

 The above specification file has `meta-llama/Llama-2-7b-hf` as the selected model to fine-tune.
-The fine-tuned model will be placed in Snowflake stage `VOLUMES` under `llama-2-ft`.
+The fine-tuned model will be placed in Snowflake stage `VOLUMES` under directory `llama-2-ft`.

-Two endpoints are included in the specification file: jupyter and app.
-JupyterLab will be used to check the fine-tuning status while the other endpoint will serve a quick chat-based test of the fine-tuned model.
-Lastly, two GPUs are requested to enable running a fine-tuned `meta-llama/Llama-2-7b-hf` and a non-fine-tuned `meta-llama/Llama-2-7b-hf` on separate GPUs in the chat test.
+Two endpoints are included in the specification file: `jupyter` and `app`.
+JupyterLab (via the former endpoint) will be used to check the fine-tuning status while the other endpoint will serve a quick chat-based test of the fine-tuned model.
+Lastly, two GPUs are requested to enable running both a fine-tuned and non-fine-tuned `meta-llama/Llama-2-7b-hf` on separate GPUs in the chat test.

-Save the file and push to Snowflake stage using one of the below:
+Lastly, save the file and push to Snowflake stage `SPECS` using one of the below:
   - `PUT file://autotrain.yaml @CONTAINER_HOL_DB.PUBLIC.SPECS AUTO_COMPRESS=FALSE OVERWRITE=TRUE;` with SnowSQL
-  - `snow object stage copy ./autotrain.yaml @specs --overwrite` with (SnowCLI)[https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/command-reference/object-commands/stage/copy]
+  - `snow object stage copy ./autotrain.yaml @specs --overwrite` with [SnowCLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/command-reference/object-commands/stage/copy)
-  - Upload to stage CONTAINER_HOL_DB.PUBLIC.SPECS using Snowsight GUI.
+  - Upload to stage `CONTAINER_HOL_DB.PUBLIC.SPECS` using Snowsight GUI.

 <!-- ------------------------ -->
 ## Container Service